postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/commenting-on-collections.md

 > You can only add comments on saved requests.

-1. Open the request you'd like to comment on.
+1. Open the request you would like to comment on.
 2. Switch to **Comment** mode at the top-right of the window.
 3. Click on the key, value, or description.
-4. Enter your comment, then click **Add Comment**
+4. Enter your comment, then click **Add Comment**.

 ![Add comments on request params](https://assets.postman.com/postman-docs/comments-on-request-parameter-v8.gif)